To the parent of the child who continues eating a snack from the ground well after the five-second rule expires...

 What he and his co-authors discovered about the relationships between kids and germs was incredibly reassuring.
 “It turned out that most of the exposures were actually beneficial," he told NPR's Weekend Edition.
 "So that dirty pacifier that fell on the floor—if you just stick it in your mouth and lick it, and then pop it back in little Tommy's mouth, it's actually going to stimulate their immune system.
 Their immune system's going to become stronger because of it."

-Now the co-author of Dirt is Good: The Advantage of Germs for Your Child's Developing Immune System, Gilbert said his bigger concerns is with the extreme sanitization we see today.
+Now the co-author of Dirt is Good: The Advantage of Germs for Your Child's Developing Immune System, Gilbert said his bigger concern is with the extreme sanitization we see today.

 So, what's the reason why small amounts of dirt and germs help kids?